In order to kick off every new year, it’s important you know how to set the right profit-building goals for cleaning businesses.

 If you don’t know how to set goals for cleaning businesses yet, or aren’t sure what to do next, this article will help you to:

 As a cleaning business entrepreneur, you want to:

-That means increasing your client list and selling more jobs.
+That means increasing your client list, selling more jobs, and upselling current clients.